The natural tendency for open air spaces such as the alveoli to collapse is countered by the following:

 Less common causes of atelectasis include surfactant dysfunction and lung parenchymal scarring or tumor.

-Atelectasis itself is asymptomatic unless hypoxemia or pneumonia develops.
-Symptoms of hypoxemia tend to be related to acuity and severity of atelectasis.
+Atelectasis itself is asymptomatic unless hypoxemia or pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
+Initial diagnosis is usually based on chest x-ray and clinical findings.
+Causes, symptoms, treatment, preventive measures, and... read more develops.
+Symptoms of hypoxemia tend to be related to acuity and extent of atelectasis.
 With rapid, extensive atelectasis, dyspnea or even respiratory failure can develop.
 With slowly developing, less extensive atelectasis, symptoms may be mild or absent.

 Pneumonia may cause cough, dyspnea, and pleuritic pain.
 Pleuritic pain may also be due to the disorder that caused atelectasis (eg, chest trauma, surgery).